• Skip to primary navigation

 Since they store really well, they are the ideal snack for the fall season, especially if you've planned meals and desserts to make that call for pumpkin puree, I mean, why waste those seeds?
 Try this super easy recipe instead for one of my favorite snacks!

-Roasting pumpkin seeds bring especially a lot of sweet childhood memories to me.
+Roasting pumpkin seeds especially brings me a lot of sweet childhood memories.
 In my culture, sunflower seeds are an iconic pastime, especially when gathered in a group immersed in conversation.

 And if there’s a bonfire, that’s the ultimate entertainment guaranteed to last all night.
 But Roasted Pumpkin Seeds are not too common.
 It’s something that doesn’t get made very often in the kitchen which makes it particularly special.